18F/18f.gsa.gov/_posts/2015-08-10-18f-design-methods.md

 ## Get your own deck

-Our design methods are available in two formats:

-1. **Check out the [method cards online](https://methods.18f.gov/) for more information.** Our “alpha” digital version provides more details about each method, short stories about how we’ve used a given method in our work, and links to additional resources.
+**Check out the [method cards online](https://methods.18f.gov/) for more information.** Our “alpha” digital version provides more details about each method, short stories about how we’ve used a given method in our work, and links to additional resources.

 [![A screenshot of the Design Method Cards website]({{site.baseurl}}/assets/blog/design-method-cards/method-cards.png)](https://methods.18f.gov/)